ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 avalanche node create <clusterName>
 ```

-The created node(s) will be part of cluster `clusterName` and all avalanche node commands applied to
+The created nodes will be part of cluster `clusterName` and all avalanche node commands applied to
 cluster `clusterName` will apply to all nodes in the cluster.

 :::note